Skip to main content

 tip

-When using hwaccel_args, hardware encoding is used for timelapse generation.
-This setting can be overridden for a specific camera (e.g., when camera resolution exceeds hardware encoder limits); set the camera-level export hwaccel_args with the appropriate settings.
-Using an unrecognized value or empty string will fall back to software encoding (libx264).
+When hwaccel_args is configured, hardware encoding is used for exports.
+This can be overridden per camera (e.g., when camera resolution exceeds hardware encoder limits) by setting a camera-level hwaccel_args.
+Using an unrecognized value or empty string falls back to software encoding (libx264).

 tip